Greenhead to Kirk Yetholm

 I had breakfast, coffee, packed up and was away by 7.15am.
-I never start the day with coffee at home, but I love a treat while I’m camping.
+I never start the day with cappuccino at home, but all the healthy eating rules go while I’m out hiking.

 There was a drinks van in a car park I passed, but he wasn’t opening for another 20 minutes or so.
-I carried on, and put what I saved on a latte cappucino thing towards paying off my mortgage.
+I carried on, I’ll stick to my sachets – if I don’t know what I’m missing I won’t be disappointed – and put the ££ savings towards paying off my mortgage.

 A little later I passed another parking area with an outside tap for filling water bottles.
-Very useful – thank you, Northumberland National Park!
+Very useful as I have not passed many water sauces to filter from – thank you, Northumberland National Park!

 I made it to the Pennine Way turn-off north at 12 noon, and stopped for lunch.
 It had been a busy stretch of the walk, with lots of day walkers and families walking a stretch of Hadrian’s Wall.
 Just as I’d rehydrated my meal, my wife and three of my children roll up – enjoying their own walk along Hadrian’s Wall after a visit to Housesteads Roman Fort!
-It was lovely chatting to them for a while, then it was time for me to head north.
+It was lovely spending time with them, then it was time for me to head north.